 RN to BSN Students first meet all requirements for completion of the Associate Degree in Nursing (ADN) or Diploma in Nursing program from a regionally accredited program.
 Upon RN licensure, students then enter the SDSU RN to BS program.

-For RN to BSN students, the nursing courses taken upon entering the SDSU School of Nursing include
+For RN to BSN students, the nursing courses taken upon entering the SDSU School of Nursing include:

-(schedule of courses subject to change):
+(schedule of courses subject to change)

-- NUR 307: Nursing Research & Evidence-Based Practice (3 units – offered Fall 2016 and Spring 2017 Semesters)
+- NUR 307: Nursing Research & Evidence-Based Practice (3 units – offered Fall and Spring Semesters)

-- NUR 312: Nursing Professionalism (3 units – offered Fall 2016 Semester)
+- NUR 312: Nursing Professionalism (3 units – offered Fall and Spring Semesters)

-- NUR 415/415L: Community Health (5 units – offered Fall 2016 and Spring 2017 Semesters)
+- NUR 415/415L: Community Health (5 units – offered Fall and Spring Semesters)

-- NUR 458/458L: Leadership (5 units – offered Fall 2016 and Spring 2017 Semesters)
+- NUR 458/458L: Leadership (5 units – offered Fall, Spring, and Summer Semesters)

-- NUR 437: Transitional Care of Populations (6 units – offered Summer 2016 and Summer 2017)
+- NUR 437: Transitional Care of Populations (6 units – offered Fall, Spring, and Summer 2020)

 The length of the program may vary.
-However most RN to BS students can complete the Bachelor of Science degree at SDSU within fifteen months.
+However, most RN to BS students can complete the Bachelor of Science degree at SDSU within fifteen months.